Juan Fernando Quintero: 2019

-River Plate made the transfer for Quintero for the amount of €3.5 million.
-Then, JuanFer took the number 10 after the departure of Pity Martinez to the MLS.
-He renewed his contract to June 2022 and included a buyout clause of €22 million.
+River Plate made the transfer for Quintero for a fee of €3.5 million.
+After the departure of Pity Martinez to the MLS, Quintero took the number 10 jersey.
+In February 2019, he renewed his contract until June 2022 and included a buyout clause of €30 million.
 In August 2019, he was nominated for the 2019 FIFA Puskás Award for his goal scored against Racing Club.
 His goal eventually finished third, behind second place Lionel Messi, and winner Dániel Zsóri.